Hugh Dugan

-Hugh Dugan is an American academic and diplomat who served as the acting Special Envoy for Hostage Affairs from October 4, 2019 to March 1, 2020.
+Hugh Dugan is an American academic and diplomat who served as the acting Special Presidential Envoy for Hostage Affairs from October 4, 2019 to March 1, 2020.

 Education

-Dugan earned a Bachelor of Science in Foreign Service from the School of Foreign Service at Georgetown University, Master of Arts from the Fletcher School of Law and Diplomacy at Tufts University, and MBA from the Wharton School of the University of Pennsylvania.
-He was also a State Department Fellow at the International Olympic Academy.
+Dugan earned a Bachelor of Science in Foreign Service BSFS from the School of Foreign Service at Georgetown University, Master of Arts in Law and Diplomacy MALD from the Fletcher School of Law and Diplomacy of Tufts University Administered with the Cooperation of Harvard University, and the Masters of Business Administration MBA from the Wharton School of the University of Pennsylvania where he attended as a US State Department Fellow.
+He has a post-graduate certificate from the International Olympic Academy in Olympia, Greece.
+Other studies include: The Catholic University of America, The University of Wisconsin, and The City University of New York: Dugan was a member of the national championship debate team while at Marquette University High School (Milwaukee).